Ladbroke Grove: Music and culture

 In 1977, a brief encounter between musicians Phil Collins and Steve Hackett on Ladbroke Grove finalised the latter's departure from the progressive rock band Genesis.

-From the 2010s to today Ladbroke Grove has been home to some of the most prominent grime and drill artists, such as AJ Tracey and Digga D.
+From the 2010s, Ladbroke Grove has been home to some of the most prominent grime and drill artists, such as AJ Tracey and Digga D.

 Transport

 Rail

 Ladbroke Grove tube station is located halfway along the road, and is served by the Circle and Hammersmith & City lines.
 The Westway, part of a main road from Central London to Oxford crosses in the same location, though there is no junction.
 The road also has bridges over the Great Western Main Line from London Paddington station, and the Grand Union Canal.

 Crossrail

 At a site just to the east of the Old Oak Common site, Kensington and Chelsea Council has been pushing for a station at Kensal off Ladbroke Grove and Canal Way, as a turn-back facility will have to be built in the area anyway.
 Siting it at Kensal Green, rather than next to Paddington itself, would provide a new station to regenerate the area.
 Boris Johnson stated that a station would be added if it did not increase Crossrail's overall cost; in response, Kensington and Chelsea Council agreed to underwrite the projected £33 million cost of a Crossrail station.
 TfL is conducting a feasibility study on the station and the project is backed by National Grid, retailers Sainsbury's and Cath Kidston, and Jenny Jones (Green Party member of the London Assembly).
 The plans were resurrected by Johnson in 2016.